rust-unofficial/patterns/functional/generics-type-classes.md

 by state.
 Methods common to all states are typed once in one block, and methods unique to one state are in a separate block.

-Both of these mean there is less code and it is better organized.
+Both of these mean there are fewer lines of code and it is better organized.

 ## Disadvantages

-This increases code size.
-Hopefully the compiler will be more intelligent about the way monomorphization is implemented in the future.
+This current increases the size of the binary, due to the way monomorphization is implemented in the compiler.
+Hopefully the implementation will be able to improve in the future.

 ## Alternatives

-If a type seems to need a "split API" due to construction or partial initialization, consider the
+* If a type seems to need a "split API" due to construction or partial initialization, consider the
 [Builder Pattern](../patterns/creational/builder.md) instead.

-If the API between types does not change -- only the behavior does -- then the [Strategy Pattern](../patterns/behavioural/strategy.md) is better used instead.
+* If the API between types does not change -- only the behavior does -- then the [Strategy Pattern](../patterns/behavioural/strategy.md) is better used instead.

 ## See also